axelvaldez/radical-companies/_posts/Blog/2022-08-09-a-radical-bid-for-the-future-of-business.markdown

  <p>One possible answer is <span class="_paradigm">RADICAL</span> Investments.</p>

 <h1>RADICAL Investments</h1>
  <p>A <span class="_paradigm">RADICAL</span> Investment is a commitment to pay back the principal funds plus a capital gain.
-For example, a $100,000 investment will get &ldquo;repaid&rdquo; as $200,000 over three years.
-It is still an investment, not a loan, in that the investor could lose his capital.</p>
+It is still an investment, not a loan, in that the investor could lose his capital.
+For example, if all goes well, a $100,000 investment may get &ldquo;repaid&rdquo; as $200,000 over three years.</p>

 <h1>A Platform</h1>
  <p>Normally, individual founders go to individual investors to make a pitch and, hopefullh, negotiate a deal.
 It would be more interesting to create a platform where they all meet.
 There might even be a bidding component to it.</p>